man and horse hug

 Complete your ulcer prevention protocol – If you had your horse on UlcerGard before and during the ride, it’s generally a good idea to keep him on it for a day or two after getting home.
 Due to concern about gastric acid rebound following omeprazole use, many riders taper the dose for several days before quitting it completely.

-You can also support your horse through this process with protective substances like sucralfate, Neigh-Lox, Outlast, Visceral+ or SmartGut Ultra.
+You can also support your horse through this process with protective substances like sucralfate, Neigh-Lox, Outlast, or Visceral+ or SmartGut Ultra.

 Interestingly, a study on SmartGut Ultra used gastroscopy to demonstrate that the product does help protect horses’ stomachs from acid rebound after treatment with omeprazole.